Bruce McDonald (director): 1980s–1990s

 McDonald began his filmmaking career in the 1980s.
 He started out production assistant and driver, and was an assistant cameraman and editor on films by Atom Egoyan, Ron Mann, Peter Mettler, and Amnon Buchbinder.
+He also directed the 1985 short film Knock!
+Knock!, and episodes of The Ray Bradbury Theatre.

 His feature-length directorial debut, Roadkill, won the award for Best Canadian Film at the Toronto International Film Festival and McDonald earned some notoriety and media attention when he quipped, while accepting his $25,000 prize from TIFF for Roadkill, that he planned to spend the money on "a big chunk of hash".

 Roadkill was the first of a trilogy of road movies—including Highway 61 (1991) and Hard Core Logo (1996)—the film launched his reputation as a maverick independent.
 Roadkill was a success with audiences and critics.
 Highway 61 (1991) was named Best Canadian Feature at the Vancouver International Film Festival and won awards at festivals in Brussels and San Sebastiàn.
-In 1996, Hard Core Logo won the award for Best Canadian Feature at Sudbury’s Cinefest and at the Vancouver International Film Festival, marking his second win at the latter.
+In 1996, Hard Core Logo won the award for Best Canadian Feature at Sudbury's Cinefest and at the Vancouver International Film Festival, marking his second win at the latter.

 Hard Core Logo has been frequently ranked amongst the greatest movies ever to come out of Canada, and is considered to be McDonald's breakthrough film.
 The film won the Genie Award for Best Achievement in Music — Original Song for the track "Who the Hell Do You Think You Are?" and was nominated for five other awards including Best Film and Best Direction.
 It won the Best Canadian Feature at the Sudbury Cinéfest and, at the Vancouver International Film Festival, it received the $10,000 CITY-TV award for Best Canadian Film, with Baker winning the Rogers prize for Best Canadian Screenplay.